How To Calculate Standard Error In Excel

 Standard Deviation vs. Standard Error

 It's essential to distinguish between standard deviation and standard error.
-The standard deviation measures the spread or dispersion of individual data points within a single sample.
-It tells you how much the individual values deviate from the sample mean.
-In contrast, the standard error measures the spread or dispersion of sample means around the population mean.
+Still, the standard deviation measures the spread or dispersion of individual data points within a single sample.
+Plus, it tells you how much the individual values deviate from the sample mean.
+On top of that, in contrast, the standard error measures the spread or dispersion of sample means around the population mean.
 It tells you how much the sample means are likely to vary from each other.

 Think of it this way: standard deviation describes the variability within a single group, while standard error describes the variability between different groups (or, more precisely, the variability of the means of different samples).